KBaris23/baris.e125.github.io/README.md

 ## Contact & About Me

 Hello!
-I am [Your Name], an aspiring engineer with a passion for ethics and technology.
-I created this website as part of my assignment for [Course Name], where I explore the intersection of **engineering** and **ethical decision-making**.
+I am Baris, an aspiring engineer with a passion for computer architecture and power electronics technology.
+I created this website as part of my assignment for Engin-125 at UC Berkeley, where I explore the intersection of **engineering** and **ethical decision-making**.

 Feel free to reach out to me for questions, feedback, or just a discussion about ethics in engineering.